 What is myopia?

-If you can see well enough to read what’s on your laptop or in a book, but you struggle to see what’s on the television or a movie screen, you may be nearsighted.
-Sometimes people with undiagnosed myopia will have headaches and eyestrain from struggling to clearly see things in the distance.
+People with myopia can typically see well enough to read a book or computer screen but struggle to see objects farther away.
+Sometimes people with undiagnosed myopia have headaches and eyestrain from struggling to clearly see things in the distance.